austin-bowen/voicebox/README.md

 ## Setup

-1. Setup virtual environment if necessary, e.g.
-   1. `python3 -m venv venv`
-   2. `. venv/bin/activate`
-2. Install dependencies:
-   1. `pip install -U pip`
+1. `pip install voicebox-tts`
-   2. `pip install -r requirements/main.txt`
-   3. Install the `PortAudio` library for the `sounddevice` dependency:
+2. Install the `PortAudio` library for audio playback.
    - On Debian/Ubuntu: `sudo apt install libportaudio2`
-   4. For development:
-      - `pip install -r requirements/test.txt`
-      - `python -m nltk.downloader punkt -d ./venv/nltk_data`
 3. Install dependencies for whichever TTS engine(s) you want to use (see section below).

 ## Supported Text-to-Speech Engines